Helping your teen with depression

-The two most common SSRI medicines are fluoxetine (Prozac) and escitalopram (Lexapro).
+The two most commonly used SSRI medicines are fluoxetine (Prozac) and escitalopram (Lexapro).
 These are approved to treat depression in teenagers.
-Prozac is also approved for children age 8 and older.
+Fluoxetine is also approved for children age 8 and older.

 Another class of antidepressants, called tricyclics, is not approved for use in teens.

 There are risks and side effects of taking antidepressants.
 Your teen's provider can help manage these side effects.
 In a small number of teens, these medicines can make them more depressed and give them more suicidal thoughts.
 If this happens, you or your teen should talk to the provider right away.

 If you, your teen, and your teen's provider decide that your teen will take an antidepressant, make sure that:

 - You give it time to work.
 Finding the right drug and dose can take time.
 It could take 4 to 8 weeks to get to full effect.

 - A psychiatrist or other provider who treats depression in teens is watching for side effects.

 - You and other caregivers watch your teen for suicidal thoughts or behaviors, and for nervousness, irritability, moodiness, or sleeplessness that is getting worse.
 Get medical help for these symptoms right away.